-MBADA offers a wide variety of traditional, combo, and specialty dance classes for students ages 17 months to adult.
+MBADA provides a wide variety of traditional, combo, and specialty dance classes for students ages 17 months to adult.
 All students receive professional instruction from certified and degreed teachers.
-From our recreational classes to our award-winning competition team, MBADA offers a creative atmosphere that inspires and nurtures individual growth.
+From our non-competitive recreational classes to our award-winning competition team, MBADA offers a creative atmosphere that inspires and nurtures individual growth.

 Ballet is one of the oldest styles of dance and is taught throughout the world.
 Ballet is a style of dance based on vocabulary and technique.
 Classes combine stretching, barre exercises, and center technique work.
 Ballet is the most disciplined style of dance and provides the perfect foundation for any dancer.